drdna/Fgraminearum/PhylogeneticIncongruence.md

 5. This produced the following tanglegram:
 ![LD_tanglegram-test.png](/data/LD_tanglegram-test.png)

-### Note how the hi-speed regions fail to resolve the NA1, NA2, NA3, _F. gerlachii_ groupings and, furthermore, show extensive haplotype sharing between all groups.
-The NA1 group shows a number of splits within the "lo-speed" tanglegram because it is an admixed population, whose donor lineages show variable distance from NA2 and NA3.
-Otherise, NA1, NA2 and NA3 group members consiustently cluster together.
+### Note how the hi-diversity regions fail to resolve the NA1, NA2, NA3, _F. gerlachii_ groupings and, furthermore, show extensive haplotype sharing between all groups.
+The NA1 group shows a number of splits across the "lo-diversity" tanglegram because it is an admixed population, whose donor lineages are at varying distances from NA2 and NA3.
+Otherise, NA1, NA2 and NA3 group members generally cluster together.